 These records have been drawn from government department lists, legal and diplomatic records, cemetery lists, and during research undertaken for a number of projects on the history of modern China and of the foreign relations of China.

 Between 1843 and the early 1950s tens of thousands of foreign nationals lived in China.
 They worked for foreign companies, municipal administrations, the Chinese Maritime Customs Service (also known as the Imperial Maritime Customs), as diplomats and missionaries, or served in foreign armies and navies.
 The largest concentrations of foreign residents were in the cities of Shanghai and Tianjin, but there were smaller communities in many of the cities that were opened by treaty to foreign trade and residence, and which were known as Treaty Ports.
 More lived in the British Crown Colony at Hong Kong.
 Missionary societies were present much more widely across the country, and as well as evangelical activity, were engaged in education and medical work.
-After 1938, some 30,000 Jewish refugees came from central and eastern Europe.
+After 1938, well over 20,000 Jewish refugees came from central and eastern Europe.
 Large numbers of Russian refugees (‘White’ Russians) also came to the city.

 These treaty ports had been opened through agreements that had been negotiated in the aftermath of wars between Britain and China (in 1839-42), and Britain, France and China (in 1857-60.
 Originating in warfare, they were maintained by force, and it was not until the 1930s and 1940s that China was able to start to regain its sovereignty and overturn these impositions.
 For more on this history, and for hints about searching for records of these communities, see my article, republished here with permission from the Genealogists’ Magazine, 33:2 (2020) on ‘The British and the Chinese Treaty Ports’.